Lainshower/Detecting-Incongruent-News-Headlines-with-Auxiliary-Textual-Information/README.md

 ## DATASET

-We only upload indexed test data due to memory issue.
+We do not upload word2index.pickle, embedding_matrix.npy, indexed_inputs due to memory issue.
+If you want to run testing, we will provide word2index.pickle, embedding_matrix.npy, indexed_inputs for test data.
-We are also providing the dataset for non-commercial research purposes only.
+We are also providing the dataset(*Incongruent News Headline Dataset*) for non-commercial research purposes only.
 Please request through ___

 ## Files description

-* data : codes for data preprocessing, dataset generation, and input generation
+* data : codes for data preprocessing, dataset generation, and indexed inputs generation
 * src : files with model weights
-* utils : codes for customize callbacks
+* utils : codes for customized callbacks

 ## Instructions to run the project

-* Training python3 main.py --mode train
+* **Training** python3 main.py --mode train
-* Testing python3 main.py --mode test
+* **Testing** python3 main.py --mode test